 2. Using pinking shears, cut your fabric into the shapes you want.
 I went with an 8″ x 8″ square, several 11″ x 11″ squares and a couple free-hand rectangles once I felt more confident and realized it didn’t really matter.
 Just make sure they still fit within the confines of your baking sheet.

 3. Cover the baking sheet with parchment paper (I used foil-backed parchment paper), lay your fabric down, and sprinkle the fabric with beeswax beads.
 Put it in the oven and let it melt for 5-10 minutes.

 5. Once it looks like all the wax has melted, use the brush to sweep the wax around and ensure all edges and corners have also been saturated.

 6. Then peel the fabric up, wave it around in the air for a few seconds for the wax to harden (be mildly careful, although it shouldn’t burn you), and then hang it over the back of a chair or something to wait for it to fully dry.
 Then do it all again!
 (Ideally you’ll have multiple baking sheets so that you can have more than one piece of fabric going at a time; I did not, which made this all feel a little ridiculous at times.)

 Eventually you’ll have a bunch of wax-coated pieces of fabric that are all totally bendy and durable…

 … and that invite themselves to be folded into pleasant shapes around your food.

 I only wish I’d had a bigger baking sheet, so I could’ve made larger squares/rectangles of these this time around.
 (And that I had more than one baking sheet.)

-So that's the end of this little guide, but here are a few outtakes from my first, failed attempt, from the otherwise very useful how-to on the website Mommypotamus (it has especially good recommendations for fabric and materials), with the jojoba oil and the powdered pine gum rosin, which for whatever reason kept not working out for me.
+Here are a few outtakes from my first, failed attempt, from the otherwise very useful how-to on the website Mommypotamus (it has especially good recommendations for fabric and materials), with the jojoba oil and the powdered pine gum rosin, which for whatever reason did not work out for me.